slim-template/slim/doc/smart.md

     footer
       Copyright &copy; #{Time.now.year}

-Another cool thing about smart text is that it mixes fairly well with markup.
+Another cool thing about the plugin is that it makes text mix fairly well with markup.
-Smart text lines normally preserve newlines, so it is easy to mix them with other tags, like emphasis or links:
+The text lines are made to preserve newlines as needed, so it is easy to mix them with other tags, like emphasis or links:

     p